appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ---
-**Example**: to add a custom time picker widget to your application, you can use the `select` element for each component of the time (hour, minute, AM/PM) and a `button` to submit the selected time.
-Once you have the HTML and CSS for the time picker widget, you can add the following JavaScript function to perform any necessary actions with the selected time:
+**Example**: to create a custom time picker widget, use the select element for each time component and a submit button.
+Once you have the HTML and CSS, use this JavaScript function to handle the selected time.

 ```html
  <script>